 The 2016 Seed Awards in India are promoting a "Green ICT" theme, but the description is a little off.
 "Does your eco-inclusive enterprise demonstrate social & environmental impacts through application of information and communications technology?
 Or does it provide solutions for sustainable consumption or production using information and communications technology?"
 This appears to be an example of confusing GreenICT with ICT4Green, nevertheless, we would encourage any enterprise with a true Green ICT focus to consider entering.
 This can help align ICT4D with Green ICT.

 We have long advocated for Green ICT awareness in ICT4D.
 A 2015 paper "Assessing University Students’ Attitude toward Green Computing Practices" from Nigeria provides insight into the short-term future of Green ICT in the region.

 Most ICT gear - core facilities, communications infrastructures, and edge devices - runs on DC power.
 Converting AC to DC within a building is inefficient, on-site renewable power generation is often DC to begin with, and super-efficient LED lighting is also DC.
 All this seems to make DC power distribution an attractive option for ICT facilities, but there have been vigorous arguments for and against.
 Recent events, beginning a 380-V DC standard for ICT power distribution in 2011, suggest the tide is turning in favor of DC distribution.

 Image courtesy IEEE Spectrum

 Updates from Africa and the Middle East.
+Our most recent is about and Arabic-language Green ICT webinar.
+Click on 'ME-Africa' tag above for all news about the region.
 Click here for regional Green ICT updates from around the globe.
-Click on 'Africa-ME' tag above for all news about the region.